Book Editing Services | Book Editor | Freelance Proofreader

 To publish your book on Amazon Kindle Direct (KDP) is free, so if you would like to know how to self-publish your book on Amazon, both ebooks and paperbacks, here is a step-by-step guide for one of the most common and popular ways to self-publish, via Amazon Kindle Direct Publishing (KDP).

-If you need help formatting your book – amending the layout and producing a compatible file to upload when uploading your book to sell – please check out my Ebook Formatting Service for more information.
+If you need help formatting your book – amending and correcting the layout prior to self-publishing – please check out my Ebook Formatting Service for more information.

 As Kindle boasts the world’s largest in-built audience who purchase books based on genre, title and reviews, rather than publisher, your potential audience reach is huge.
 Unhampered by the lack of a traditional publisher or distributor, it’s a level playing field limited only by how much time and passion you put into promoting it.
 The best ways to publicise your book can be found via the article links under the Marketing and Promotion section on my Self-Publishing Resources page.
 In the meantime, here’s a step-by-step guide to self-publishing on Amazon Kindle.
 One step at a time.